This Sunday

 Children’s Activity for this Week

-A ‘little thought’ for this Sunday ~ Fr Prem
+A ‘little thought’ for last Sunday ~ Fr Prem

 Some Hymn choices for last Sunday, for our own prayer and reflection